-Note 19: HY (Hysteresis Band), determines the hysteresis band between temperature of activating and deactivating alarms.
+Note 22.
+HY (Hysteresis Band), determines the hysteresis band between temperature of activating and deactivating alarms.
 It is also called differential band by some manufacturer.
-The unit is degree F or C. For example, Relay 1 is set as a non-latching process alarm with relays settings RL1 = Pr, Lgc1 = RL_C, LAt1 = N, AH1 = 200, AL1 = 100 and HY = 3 (temperature unit is F).
+The unit is degree F or C. For example, Relay 1 is set as a non-latching process alarm with relays settings RL1 = Pr, $Lgc1 = RL_C$, LAt1 = N, AH1 = 200, AL1 = 100 and HY = 3 (temperature unit is F).
 For the high limit alarm, when the process temperature is greater and equal to 200°F, the relay will pull in; and when process temperature is less than 197°F, relay will drop off.
-For the low limit alarm, relay will pull in when process temperature is less than 100°F; and the relay will drop off when process temperature is greater or equal to 103°F.
+For the low limit alarm, relay will pull in when process temperature is greater or equal to 103°F.

-Note 20: AP (Alarm Pulse), determines the time duration of which a relay stays activated.
+Note 23.
+AP (Alarm Pulse), determines the time duration of which a relay stays activated.
 The unit is second.
 Pulse length can be set from 1 to 100 seconds.

-This setting is only valid when the Relay Latching Mode is set to Pulsing, i.e., $\mathbf{LAt} = \mathbf{P}$.
+This setting is only valid when the Relay Latching Mode is set to Pulsing, i.e., LAt = P.